According to Mayor Mayer Mizrachi, the use of Bitcoin should be permitted by Panama City for expedited vessel transit through the Panama Canal.

 Official statistics indicate that Panama generated around $5 billion in revenue from the canal during that timeframe, with the transportation of more than 423 million tons of cargo recorded.

-The promotion of Bitcoin and other cryptocurrencies for public services has been actively supported by the mayor, who also proposed establishing a Bitcoin reserve for Panama City—a city responsible for generating more than half of the nation’s domestic output.
+The mayor actively supports promoting Bitcoin and other cryptocurrencies for public services and has proposed establishing a Bitcoin reserve for Panama City.
+The city generates more than half of the nation’s domestic output.

 While on stage, Mizrachi also cautioned lawmakers against stepping in too early to regulate the cryptocurrency industry.

-He emphasized that the sector should be allowed to function without interference, saying, “Don’t touch it, don’t get near it, don’t even look at it,” while warning that excessive regulation might hinder innovation.
+He urged regulators to let the sector operate freely, declaring, “Don’t touch it, don’t get near it, don’t even look at it.”
+He warned that heavy-handed regulation could stifle innovation.

-A measure was approved earlier this year by Panama City, enabling residents to use Bitcoin, Ethereum, USDC, and Tether to pay for municipal taxes, fines, and permits.
+Panama City approved a measure earlier this year that allows residents to use Bitcoin, Ethereum, USDC, and Tether to pay municipal taxes, fines, and permits.

 To meet regulatory obligations, Panama City formed a partnership with a banking institution that immediately converts cryptocurrency payments into U.S. dollars.
 This setup ensures that government agencies obtain fiat currency directly, without engaging with digital assets themselves.